 Book a night out in the bush under the stars at Il Ngwesi Eco-Lodge, sleeping on a specially adapted “star bed” atop a secure platform.

-The world record count of bird species seen in 24 hours – 342 – was made at this freshwater lake in the Rift Valley.
+The world record count of bird species seen in 24 hours – 342 – was made at this freshwater lake in the Rift Valley Dropdown content.
 There’s budget accommodation on the shore and luxury lodges on the islands.

 These curious, harmless reptiles can be found all over Kenya, but only the highlands are home to the impressive Jackson’s three-horn species, like a miniature triceratops.